matomo-org/developer-documentation/docs/4.x/generated/Piwik/DataTable/Filter/ColumnDelete.md

 This class defines the following constants:

-- [`APPEND_TO_COLUMN_NAME_TO_KEEP`](#append_to_column_name_to_keep) — Hack: when specifying "showColumns", sometimes we'd like to also keep columns that "look" like a given column, without manually specifying all these columns (which may not be possible if column names are generated dynamically)
+- [`APPEND_TO_COLUMN_NAME_TO_KEEP`](#append_to_column_name_to_keep) — Hack: when specifying "showColumns", sometimes we'd like to also keep columns that "look" like a given column, without manually specifying all these columns (which may not be possible if column names are generated dynamically) Inherited from [`ColumnDelete`](../../../Piwik/DataTable/Filter/ColumnDelete.md)
 <a name="append_to_column_name_to_keep" id="append_to_column_name_to_keep"></a>
 <a name="APPEND_TO_COLUMN_NAME_TO_KEEP" id="APPEND_TO_COLUMN_NAME_TO_KEEP"></a>
 ### `APPEND_TO_COLUMN_NAME_TO_KEEP`